-Ninety percent of marketing companies use content marketing as part of their strategy.
-Still, that doesn’t mean all the content they create is top-notch, compelling, valuable content.
+Ninety-one percent of business-to-business (B2B) professionals use content marketing as part of their strategy.
+Still, that doesn't mean all the content they create is top-notch, compelling, or valuable content.

-Fair warning, though, marketers: Like all good things, it’s not going to happen overnight.
+Fair warning: Like all good things, it's not going to happen overnight.
 And it shouldn't, because you're trying to get good at it, not just simply do it.
-But the sooner you start working these five habits into your routine, the sooner you'll be well on your way to becoming a high quality content creator.
+But the sooner you start working these five habits into your routine, the sooner you'll be well on your way to becoming a high-quality content creator.

 Creating great content that really resonates with your target audience requires you to know what's going on in your industry.
 And the best content creators scour -- not just read, but scour -- the internet for industry news and trends.
 This sets them up nicely to understand the context behind what's happened historically in their industry and how that shapes their target audience's mindset in the present.

 Get in the habit of reading by putting everything you read in one place.
 You can set up an RSS feed with an app like Feedly for blogs you know that contain relevant industry news.
 Also, ask a few colleagues what they're reading these days and follow suit.
 Discover where your buyer persona spends time online and snag those blogs, too.
 Ahead of the game and have a few favorites already?
 Add 'em to the list.

 If you don't use it, you lose it.
 Successful content creators understand the importance of constantly flexing their writing muscles.
 Doing so helps them work through ideas that might be jumbled in their head and identify nuggets that could turn into fully realized ideas later.
 Successful content creators may not always be inspired to write, but they know something inspiring can come from their writing.